tekpinar/correlationplus/README.md

 listed in a square matrix format.
 LMI matrices produced by g_correlation program of Lange and Grubmuller can also be parsed.

-You can analyze the correlations with VMD just by loading the tcl files produced by visualizemap script.
-You can call *VMD* and go to Extensions->Tk Console menu.
+You can analyze the correlations with [VMD](https://www.ks.uiuc.edu/Research/vmd/) just by loading the tcl files produced by visualizemap script.
+You can call *VMD* and go to *Extensions->Tk Console menu*.
 Write the following command to see the correlations:
 ```bash
 source correlation-interchain-chainsA-B.tcl